📊 UHS Key Takeaways

 How is the AI analysis conducted?

-Based on our AI fundamental analysis in April 2026, Universal Health Services Inc. has a BUY rating with 78% confidence.
+Based on our AI fundamental analysis in June 2026, Universal Health Services Inc. has a A grade with 74% confidence.
 The AI analysis suggests favorable fundamentals based on SEC filings.
 This is not investment advice.

 Is UHS stock overvalued or undervalued?

-Our dual AI analysis gives Universal Health Services Inc. a combined BUY rating for 2026.
+Our dual AI analysis gives Universal Health Services Inc. a combined A grade for 2026.
 Revenue is data pending, with profitability at or below sector average.
 Always conduct your own research.

 What is UHS's free cash flow?